Best Raised Bed Soil Mix — The Recipe That Actually Grows Vegetables

 The 40/40/20 Mix — Topsoil, Compost, Coarse Sand

-This recipe adds sharp sand (not play sand — important distinction) to the topsoil and compost base.
-The idea is improved drainage and a lighter texture.
-It’s recommended in some extension service publications, and it does work in certain situations, particularly in regions with heavy rainfall or for Mediterranean herbs that want dryer feet.
+This recipe adds sharp sand — not play sand, important distinction — to the topsoil and compost base.
+The idea is improved drainage and a lighter texture overall.
+Some extension service publications recommend it, and it does work in certain situations — particularly in regions with heavy rainfall, or for Mediterranean herbs that want dryer feet.

-For vegetable growing in most climates, it’s over-engineered.
+For vegetable growing in most climates, though, it’s over-engineered.
 The drainage improvement over a standard 50/50 mix is modest unless your topsoil is genuinely clay-heavy.
 Coarse sand adds cost and weight without proportionally improving results.
 And using the wrong sand — fine play sand — actually makes drainage worse by filling in pore spaces.
-I tried this mix in a bed dedicated to peppers one season and saw no meaningful difference over my 50/50 beds nearby.
-Could have been my conditions.
+Don’t make my mistake: I tried this mix in a bed dedicated to peppers one season and saw no meaningful difference compared to my 50/50 beds nearby.
+Could have been my specific conditions.
 But I haven’t repeated the experiment.

 Best for: Heavy rainfall regions, Mediterranean herbs, or gardeners with clay-dominant topsoil sources.